syncopika/piano_roll_browser/README.md

 # piano_roll_browser
 a music sequencer inspired by LMMS, one of the best software applications ever!
-also carries a bit of influence from PxTone Collage, another great piece of software!
+also carries a bit of influence from PxTone Collage, another great application!

-This project is currently still an early prototype. more to come! (^_^\)
+This project is currently still an early prototype. more to come hopefully! (^_^\)

 ### instructions:
+to change the name of the piece or the composer, double click on 'title' or 'composer', just above the buttons.
 left-click a block in the grid to place a note; click again to remove.
 right-click blocks on the grid to create 16th notes (subdivide), or rejoin 16th notes to revert back to 8th notes.
 You can also change a note's properties, such as volume and style.
 right-click an instrument to modify its sound, name, and volume.
 check out a demo! see the demo dropdown box.

 ### known problems:
-onion skin still not quite perfect.
+can get pretty slow when changing instruments.

 ### current next steps:
 still need to delete instruments.
 still need to be able to join notes.
 still need to subdivide 16th notes for 32nd notes.
-be able to edit composer and title of piece
-be able to toggle onion skin
+be able to toggle onion skin?

 ### features I would like to implement:
 - ability to change color of highlight and color of note blocks, i.e. different for each instrument